maca88/datatables.plugins/README.md

 <tt>dt-row-data-path</tt> path of the row data (default is 'data') <br />
 <tt>dt-row-invalidate</tt> row invalidation mode possible values: "none" and "rendered" (default is "none").
 When set to "rendered" row that are rendered will be automatically invalidated with [rows().invalidate()](http://datatables.net/reference/api/row().invalidate()) when row data will change. <br />
 <tt>dt-draw-digest</tt> digest the rendered rows on draw.
 Possible values "true" or "false" (default is "true") <br />
 <tt>dt-no-row-binding</tt> when set to "false" binding for rows will not be created.
-If we have a readonly table or we will just adding and removing rows without later modifications, this option can be used in order to gain performance. default is "false" <br />
+If we have a read-only table or we will just adding and removing rows without later modifications, this option can be used in order to gain performance.
+Default is "false" <br />

 <b>NOTE:</b> if you want to use dt instance in your controller give the dt-table attribute the path you want to have the instance defined (i.e. dt-table="variableName")

 Columns can be defined in code inside dt-options attribute or in html like in the above example.

-When defining a cloumn in html the following attributes are possible for th tag:
+When defining a column in html the following attributes are possible for th tag:

 <tt>dt-data</tt> http://datatables.net/reference/option/columns.data <br />
 <tt>dt-name</tt> http://datatables.net/reference/option/columns.name <br />